But to build scalable browser and server applications, they often want to use Node.js.

 It allows for several different applications to be run under the same user, accessed under the “Setup Node.js App” page in your cPanel account.

-Phusion passenger is used for application handoffs, so you won’t need to set up any .htaccess redirects to tell the web server to forward to the applications port.
+Phusion passenger is used for application handoffs, so you won’t need to set up any .htaccess redirects to tell the webserver to forward to the application port.

 With Node.js Selector, all these handled for you.